Carl Georg von Wächter: Academic life

 In 1819 Wächter was appointed assessor at the court in Esslingen am Neckar.
 But on 13 August 1819 he already became an associate professor of law in Tübingen and in 1822 became a full professor and a Doctor of Law.
 His dissertation was named Doctrina de conditione causa data causa non secuta in contractibus innominatis.

 From 1825 to 1833, Wächter was professor of law at the University of Tübingen and was also rector and vice-chancellor there from 1825 to 1828.
 From 1833 to 1835 he taught at Leipzig University, but returned to Tübingen and was Chancellor of that university from 1835 to 1851 and as such also a member and later President (1839–1848) of the Württemberg Chamber of Deputies of the Landtag.
 He was made an honorary citizen of the city of Tübingen.
 In 1848 he was a member of the Vorparlament.

 In 1851, Wächter went to Lübeck and became the president of the Oberappellationsgericht der vier Freien Städte succeeding Heise.

-From 1852, Wächter again became a professor of law at the University of Leipzig and was appointed a member of the State Council by the King of Saxony in 1855 and was Rector of the University from 1858 to 1860.
+From 1852, Wächter again became a professor of law at the University of Leipzig and was appointed a member of the State Council by the King of Saxony in 1855 and was Rector of the university from 1858 to 1860.
 In 1859, as rector of the university, which was celebrating its 450th anniversary, he was made an honorary citizen of the city of Leipzig.
 Since 1854 he was a full member of the Saxon Academy of Sciences and Humanities.

 In 1860, he became one of the co-founders of the Deutscher Juristentag, of which he also became the first president.
 He was re-elected five times to this office.
 In 1867 he was elected to the constituent Reichstag of the North German Confederation.
 In 1869, he was appointed a privy councillor and elevated to the Saxon nobility.

 During his lifetime, Wächter was described as "the greatest German jurist of all time".
 He died on the 15 January 1880 in Leipzig.

 He was buried on the Röcknitz manor (today a district of Thallwitz near Leipzig), which his youngest son Karl Alfred von Wächter had acquired in 1872.

 Death

-After his death, a street in Leipzig's south-west suburb (Musikviertel) was named after him in 1884, and in 1897 the Leipzig City Council established the "Karl-Georg-von-Wächtersche Stiftung" (Karl Georg von Wächter Foundation), the interest on which, amounting to 120 gold marks annually, paid for a scholarship.
+After his death, a street in Leipzig's neighbourhood Musikviertel was named after him in 1884, and in 1897 the Leipzig City Council established the "Karl-Georg-von-Wächtersche Stiftung" (Karl Georg von Wächter Foundation), the interest on which, amounting to 120 gold marks annually, paid for a scholarship.